VintageTechie/cosmic-ext-applet-tempest/README.md

 *Note: Hourly and Alerts tabs not shown above.*

+## Roadmap

+   See planned features and progress on the [Project Board](https://github.com/users/VintageTechie/projects/1)

 ## Features

 - Real-time weather data from Open-Meteo API (no API key required)